willjohnsonio/build-your-own-linktree/README.md

   return response
 ```

-The final codee you need to change to finish your linktree is the `addEventListner` function that is created  in `index.js` when you generate a new workers project.
-Currently it listen for any `fetch` event coming to your worker.
-You have an event object that has the `responsWith()` method call and you pass it `event.request`.
-This let your worker intercept the fetch request and response with what you want.
+The final code you need to change to finish your linktree is the `addEventListner` function created in `index.js` when you generate a new workers project.
+Currently, it listens for any `fetch` event coming to your worker.
+You have an event object with the `responsWith()` method call, and you pass it `event.request`.
+This lets your worker intercept the fetch request and respond with what you want.

 **index.js**
 ```js